SenseiSpringroll/qb-policejob/README.md

 Edited version of the original https://github.com/qbcore-framework/qb-policejob

-#This is my first attempt at editing a resource to this dr=egree so the code is probably a little messy, I apologize.
+#This is my first attempt at editing a resource to this degree so the code is probably a little messy, I apologize.

 This edit of qb-policejob Includes mobile finger scanner.
 Made usage of Randolio's mobile finger scanner, just broke it down into snippets and integrated it in https://github.com/Randolio/randol_fingerprint and Includes Ped interaction for garage ( so far ) to take out and store Police Vehicles.
 Supports multi-Department as well